dkoslicki/PressPurt/Python_version/README.md

 ```
 This runs the computation on the `IGP.csv` Jacobian and stores the results in the `Results` subfolder.
 This folder will now contain a file called `MRS.csv` which gives the mean (averaged over all individually perturbed entries)
-factor by which your net effects matrix predictions will be off by when an (averaged) single edge edge experiences maximal uncertainty.
+factor by which your net effects matrix predictions will be off when an (averaged) single edge edge experiences maximal uncertainty.
-The file `quantitative_sensitivity.csv` also depicts the mean factor by which your net effects matrix predictions will be off by when a
+The file `quantitative_sensitivity.csv` also depicts the mean factor by which the net effects matrix predictions will be off by when a
 single edge (i,j) experiences maximal/limiting uncertainty.

 The script `GenerateQuantitativeSensitivityFigure.py` visualizes the quantitative analysis by creating a heat map of the